 9- There were some platforms all around the thermal house that after washing, clients could sit on them, and be washed a number of times with a soft cotton mitt and soap by a laborer.

 10- The bathhouses were sometimes a place for bonesetting (Shekasteh Bandi) and circumcision (Khatneh) of boy children.
-To make the indoors more pleasant, because of the high humidity and temperature, it was common to do some paintings with different motifs about the daily habits like: Ancient sports, hunting scenes, battlefields, some European people or buildings, some historical sites and some astrological signs or the zodiac on the walls or ceilings.
-In addition, on the lower parts, it was usual to use some high quality tilework with more realistic patterns for better cleanliness.
+To make the indoors more pleasant, because of the high humidity and temperature, it was common to do some paintings with different motifs about the daily habits like Ancient sports, hunting scenes, battlefields, some European people or buildings, some historical sites, and some astrological signs of the zodiac on the walls or ceilings.
+In addition, on the lower parts, it was usual to use some high-quality tilework with more realistic patterns for better cleanliness.

 11- There was a smaller pool with warmer water and a small entrance for the initial washing of the people; the quality of its water, in some baths, was not so good.